How to Be Financially Secure as a College Student

 - Students across the country are feeling the effects of COVID-19 on their finances.

-- The CARES Act and other resources can help students get back on their feet.
+- On-campus and government resources can help students get back on their feet.

-As the economy goes into a downturn and unemployment rates soar, it's easy to feel insecure and financially vulnerable.
+As the economic downswing continues and unemployment rates soar, it's easy to feel insecure and financially vulnerable.
 No one wants to be a broke college student, but many hardworking young adults might find themselves in this exact situation.

-Whether you're still being supported by your parents or you're an adult learner with a family to take care of, chances are the repercussions of the coronavirus pandemic will have some effect on your finances.
+Whether you are still being supported by your parents or are an adult learner with a family to take care of, chances are the repercussions of the coronavirus pandemic will have some effect on your finances.

 If you learn to manage even small amounts of cash as a student, you’ll be better prepared to juggle your larger income and expenses once you graduate and enter the workforce.